RaniaZarka/Climate_Right/README.md

-This is a Readme file created for the Climate Right GitHub Repository
+This is a note created for the Climate Right GitHub Repository